Unit 1: Being a Good Friend

 In this unit, students read a collection of texts focused on building an understanding of what it means to be a good friend.
-This unit, in connection with beginning of the year culture-building activities, will set a strong foundation for building social-emotional awareness within students as they navigate making new friendships within the classroom.
-This unit will also serve as the launch unit of the year-long theme, what it means to be a good person within a community.
+This unit, in connection with the beginning of the year culture-building activities, will set a strong foundation for building social-emotional awareness within students as they navigate making new friendships within the classroom.
+This unit will also serve as the launch unit of the year-long exploration of what it means to be a good person within a community.

 Some of the links below are Amazon affiliate links.
 This means that if you click and make a purchase, we receive a small portion of the proceeds, which supports our non-profit mission.

-Book: The Day You Begin by by Jacqueline Woodson and illustrated by Rafael López (Nancy Paulsen Books, 2018) — AD980L
+Book: The Day You Begin by by Jacqueline Woodson and illustrated by Rafael López (Nancy Paulsen Books, 2018)

-Book: The Invisible Boy by Trudy Ludwig (Knopf Books for Young Readers, 2013) — 680L
+Book: The Invisible Boy by Trudy Ludwig (Knopf Books for Young Readers, 2013)

-Book: Matthew and Tilly by Rebecca C. Jones (Puffin Books, Reprint edition, 1995) — 570L
+Book: Matthew and Tilly by Rebecca C. Jones (Puffin Books, Reprint edition, 1995)

-Book: Stand Tall, Molly Lou Melon by Patty Lovell (P. Putnam's Sons, 1st edition, 2001) — 560L
+Book: Stand Tall, Molly Lou Melon by Patty Lovell (P. Putnam's Sons, 1st edition, 2001)

 Book: Ruby the Copycat by Peggy Rathmann (Scholastic, 52850th edition, 2006)